hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

    - [x] After implementing `--dry-run`, an end-to-end test has been performed, verifying the logs show the correct intended actions.
    - [x] After implementing improved duplicate handling, tests on known duplicates have confirmed they are correctly marked `skipped_already_exists`.
    - [x] A small batch has been verified end-to-end, checking Strava for data integrity (GPS, HR, timestamps) after the live upload.
+   - [x] A subsequent test run with the refined rate-limit handling showed perfect duplicate detection across a small batch.
+The rate limit itself was not triggered, so the new handler has not yet been stress-tested at high volume.

 3. **Performance Optimization**
    - [ ] Memory usage profiling during a large batch run (if needed).